-The best-preserved example of civic architecture from the middle ages and the best-preserved remnant of Roman Paris is the Hotel de Cluny.
-In 1340, the Monks of Cluny (an order whose primary residence is in Burgundy) acquired the ruins of the Roman baths.
+The best-preserved example of civic architecture from the Middle Ages and the best-preserved remnant of roman Paris is the Hotel de Cluny.
+In 1340, the Monks of Cluny (an order whose primary residence is in Burgundy) acquired the ruins of the roman baths.
 They constructed a townhouse and a college in and around the ruins for their monks and illustrious visitors.
 Around 1500, the Bishop of Clermont rebuilt the townhouse, becoming a more general residence for high-ranking Clergy in the city.

-By virtue of the almost fully intact Roman bath house, the Hotel remained unchanged through the centuries and became one of the first museums in Paris.
+By virtue of the almost fully intact roman bath house, the hotel remained unchanged through the centuries and became one of the first museums in Paris.
 Today it houses one of the most expansive collections of medieval artifacts in Europe, including the legendary tapestry cycle called the “Lady and Unicorn.”

 Louis IX of France founded the College of Sorbonne in 1257, extending the University of Paris, which predated Sorbonne by a century.
 The college’s focus shifted to theology and played an essential role during the French counter-reformation.
 Cardinal de Richelieu, the grey eminence behind Louis XIV and alumnus of Sorbonne, is responsible for the grand baroque complex we see today.
 Construction started in 1622 and today represents the classical French baroque.

 The Revolution turbocharged the association with the classical world, and the unfinished church was taken over and remodeled in the image of the Pantheon in Rome.
-Instead of a church, the revolutions used the model of the National Sepulcher in Lisbon.
+Instead of a church, the Revolutionary governments used the model of the National Sepulcher in Lisbon.
 It is a monument to the heroes of the republic, though most of the interior decoration dates to later periods.

 The royal regent Marie de Medici, mother of King Louis XIII, ordered a new palace to be constructed.
 As a Medici, she had grown up in the Priti Palace in Florence and thus requested that the new palace remind her of her childhood home.
 Constructed started in 1615 and lasted well into the 17th century.
-Its is one of the earliest examples of the French Baroque.
+It is one of the earliest examples of the French Baroque.